pulquero/agile-powerwall/README.md

 Dynamic pricing therefore has to be mapped to these four levels.
 The `tariff_breaks` represent the thresholds for each level.
 So, by default, anything below £0.10 is mapped to Super Off-Peak, between £0.10 and £0.20 to Off-Peak, between £0.20 and £0.30 to Mid-peak, and above £0.30 to Peak.
-The price of each level is set to be the average of all the actual prices assigned to a level.
-If the average turns out to be negative, it is set to zero.

 `plunge_pricing_tariff_breaks`: similar to above, but applied if there are any plunge (negative) prices.

+`tariff_pricing`: determines how to calculate the price of each pricing level from the actual prices assigned to a level.

 ### Computed thresholds